vircadia/vircadia-native-core/tools/qt-builder/README.md

 # General
-This document describes the process to build Qt 5.51.2.
+This document describes the process to build Qt 5.15.2.
+Note that there are several patches.
+* The first (to qfloat16.h) is needed to compile QT 5.12.3 on Visual Studio 2017 due to a bug in Visual Studio (*bitset* will not compile.
+Note that there is a change in CMakeLists.txt to support this.
+* The second patch is to OpenSL ES audio and allow audio echo cancelllation on Android.
+* The third is a patch which fixes video playback on WebEngineViews on mac.
+See https://bugreports.qt.io/browse/QTBUG-70967

 ## Requirements
 ### Windows